-Once you find the transmitter, you do a happy dance, call it in (or whatever is required by the event), do a dance of your preference, and start looking for the next one.
+Once you find the transmitter, call it in (or whatever is required by the event), do a dance of your preference, and start looking for the next one.
 Hopefully, by the end, you have learned something about your skills, your equipment, and the members you searched with.

 Want to try it out?
 Check our current calendar and announcements for the next scheduled fox hunt!